Hinko Smrekar: Biography

 Smrekar was also the author of the first tarok book published in Slovenia, the so-called "Slavic Tarok", printed between 1910 and 1912.
 In the years before and during the First World War, Smrekar's drawing skills did not rest, and shortly before the end of the war he was given the assignment he had long wanted: to illustrate Fran Levstik's Martin Krpan for the New Publishing House.
 Shortly after the war, he contracted a severe nervous disease.
 In 1920 and 1921 he tried to recover in a sanatorium near Graz, but his treatment took several years.

 Then he started working again and tried to publish his own comic newspaper, Pikapok.
 However, tragedy struck in 1927 when his mother died and he was left alone.
 Because of his low income, he had to move out and it took him two years to build a small house where he could teach his drawing students.
 Due to a lack of clients, he began to focus on youth illustration.
 His most recent work as an illustrator was his drawings, images and initials for the collection Seven Andersen Fairy Tales for Wise Men and Women.

 After the outbreak of World War II in Slovenia, he was captured by the fascists on a street march in late September 1942.
 Smrekar was brutally interrogated and hastily shot on 1 October of the same year at a gravel pit in Ljubljana.
-Even though friends and acquaintances didn't attend his funeral, his grave was covered with flowers the following daz.
+Even though friends and acquaintances didn't attend his funeral, his grave was covered with flowers the following day.
 In the political newspaper Jutro, Elko Justin published an oblique obituary for his friend: a broken spruce tree ("smreka" in Slovenian) is piled on top of the impoverished coffin, which has been nailed with a single carved sheet, and an upside-down letter R lies across the name plate bearing the word "konec", meaning "the end" - a rebus of Smrekar's name.
 In October 1942, the news of his death was published in the illegal newspaper Slovenski poročevalec ("Slovenian Reporter").